Investigate immigrants’ integration and the consequences of cultural diversity

 For detailed information regarding Migration, Ethnic Relations and Multiculturalism visit Utrecht University’s mastersite.

-Naturally, you can contact Professor Maykel Verkuyten as well, as he is the coordinator of this programme.
+You can contact Dr. Fenella Fleischmann as well, as she is the coordinator of this programme.

-The next-scheduled Master’s Information Evening will be held on 4 October 2017.
+The next-scheduled Master’s Open Day will be held on 4 October 2017.
 The Migration, Ethnic Relations and Multiculturalism Programme will be represented at this event, and you will have the opportunity to talk to and ask questions of teachers, students, alumni and student advisers.